Hospice and Palliative Medicine Fellowships

 - Demonstrate integrity, honesty, and compassion in the care of patients.

 - Act as an effective advocate for the rights of the patient and family in clinical situations involving serious ethical considerations.

 This program is designed to prepare fellows for a career in academic and clinical research.
 An advanced hospice and palliative medicine research position is available to selected individuals who have secured outside funding from their home institution or a granting agency.
 Recognizing that trainees have different backgrounds, interests, and training in research, as well as different career goals, one of the major objectives of the research component of the fellowship is to help prepare individuals for transition to a faculty position in which they will be able to pursue investigative activities and compete for funding from the NIH and other funding agencies.

-Trainees must be eligible to hold a Texas medical license and have completed an Accreditation Council Graduate Medical Education (ACGME) accredited residency-training program in Internal Medicine, Family Practice, Neurology, Physical Medicine & Rehabilitation, or Anesthesiology.
+Trainees must have completed an ACGME accredited residency-training program in Internal Medicine, Family Practice, Neurology, Physical Medicine & Rehabilitation, Anesthesiology, or other qualifying specialties.
 Physicians who have completed Oncology or Geriatric Fellowships are also eligible.
 Applicants must successfully complete each step/part/level of USMLE within 3 attempts.

 How to Apply

 Applications are only accepted through Electronic Residency Application System (ERAS) for the July cycle and utilizes the NRMP Match to fill all positions.
 Interviews will begin in mid-September and continue through October.
 All applications will be reviewed and ranked by November in preparation for the December match.